-To ensure that parents/carers are aware of school attendance procedures and their parental responsibility for their child's attendance and punctuality school will:
+To ensure that parents/carers/carers are aware of school attendance procedures and their parental responsibility for their child's attendance and punctuality our schools will:

-- give information on attendance and punctuality in the parent handbook, prospectus and website - involve parents from earliest stage of poor attendance - encourage all parents into school (via appointments) - provide information in a user-friendly way (may include languages other than English, Braille and non-written) - make phone contact, using designated school staff, on first day of absence if contact has not been made by parents - include parents in reintegration plans - make full use of computer generated letters regarding attendance and punctuality - promote expectation of absence letters/phone calls from parents - promote good attendance via the the PRAISE Code Attendance Pyramid
+- give information on attendance and punctuality in the parent handbook, prospectus and website; - involve parents/carers from earliest stage of poor attendance; - encourage all parents/carers into school (via appointments); - provide information in a user-friendly way (may include languages other than English, Braille and non-written); - make phone contact, using designated school staff, on first day of absence if contact has not been made by parents/carers; - include parents/carers in reintegration plans; - make full use of computer generated letters regarding attendance and punctuality; - promote expectation of absence letters/phone calls from parents/carers; and - promote good attendance via the PRAISE Code: Pyramid Code

-To ensure that students are aware of the importance of good attendance and punctuality the schools will have a range of rewards to recognise good or improving behaviour
+To ensure that students are aware of the importance of good attendance and punctuality the school will:

-- establish and maintain a high profile for attendance and punctuality - relate attendance issues directly to the school's values, ethos and curriculum - display materials at focal points near student reception etc - reward students half termly for 100% attendance via PRAISE Code - record lates to school and lates to lessons - include students in reintegration plans - highlight attendance in personal development lessons and assemblies - attendance data will be shared with students on a weekly basis
+- establish and maintain a high profile for attendance and punctuality; - relate attendance issues directly to the school's values, ethos and curriculum; - display materials at focal points near student reception etc; - reward students half termly for 100% attendance via PRAISE Code; - record lates to school and lates to lessons; - include students in reintegration plans; - highlight attendance in PD lessons and assemblies; and - not allow students off site for lunchtimes.

-To raise the profile of attendance and punctuality to school staff/Local Advisory Group we will:
+To raise the profile of attendance and punctuality to school staff/Academy Advisory Group we will:

-- relate attendance issues directly to the school's values, ethos and curriculum; - provide information regarding attendance in staff handbook, school prospectus and website; - provide INSET for appointed/promoted staff/new tutors; - produce annual reports to the Local Advisory Group; and - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example attendance review meetings, pastoral management meetings, multi-agency meetings).
+- relate attendance issues directly to the school's values, ethos and curriculum; - provide information regarding attendance in staff handbook, school prospectus and website;

+- provide INSET for appointed/promoted staff/new tutors; - produce annual reports to the Academy Advisory Group; and - discuss attendance issues in Attendance and Welfare Officer/Pastoral staff meetings and in relevant staff meetings (for example attendance review meetings, pastoral management meetings, multi-agency meetings).